 - Further assessments will include ultrasound, CT and/or MRI scan, echocardiogram.

 - Molecular studies and cytogenetic studies.

-- Treatment is symptomatic, including orthopaedic interventions such as spinal fusion, bone lengthening and also use of a brace, eg for kyphosis.
+Symptomatic treatments include orthopaedic interventions such as spinal fusion, bone lengthening and also use of a brace, eg, for kyphosis.

 - Prognosis depends on the precise nature of the specific osteochondrodysplasia.

 - These disorders range in severity from precocious arthropathy in relatively average stature individuals to severe dwarfism with perinatal mortality.

 Campeau P, Schlesinger AE; Skeletal Dysplasias.
 Endotext, Jan 2017.

 Geister KA, Camper SA; Advances in Skeletal Dysplasia Genetics.
 Annu Rev Genomics Hum Genet.
 201516:199-227. doi: 10.1146/annurev-genom-090314-045904.
 Epub 2015 Apr 22.

 Krakow D, Rimoin DL; The skeletal dysplasias.
 Genet Med.
 2010 Jun12(6):327-41. doi: 10.1097/GIM.0b013e3181daae9b.

 Veeramani AK, Higgins P, Butler S, et al; Diagnostic use of skeletal survey in suspected skeletal dysplasia.
 J Clin Res Pediatr Endocrinol.
 20091(6):270-4. doi: 10.4274/jcrpe.v1i6.270.
 Epub 2009 Nov 4.